Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 -   #### First Time User Goals

-    1. As a First Time User, I
+    1. As a First Time User, I want to be able to register and make an account.
+    2. As a First Time User, I'd like to be able to search the site for specific exercise programs and nutritions plans.
+    3. As a First Time Superuser, I'd like to be able to easily add, edit, or delete exsisting products.

 -   #### Returning User Goals

-    1. As a Returning User, I
+    1. As a Returning User, I want to be able to purchase and checkout specific products and eventually view them in my profile.
+    2. As a Returning User, I'd like to be able to easily navigate the site without confusion or an extensive reintroduction.
+    3. As a Returning User, I'd like to review my previous orders and set default contact information for my account.

 # Wireframes:
 <img src="http://moviewatchlist.weebly.com/uploads/8/6/4/2/86429426/wireframes_orig.png">